bluebird75/luaunit/doc/index.rst

 =============
 You may contribute to LuaUnit by reporting bugs or wishes, or by contributing code directly with a pull request.

-Some issues on github are marked with label *enhancement*.
+Some issues on GitHub are marked with label *enhancement*.
 Feel also free to pick up such tasks and implement them.

-Changes should be proposed as *Pull Requests* on github.
+Changes should be proposed as *Pull Requests* on GitHub.

 Thank to our continous integration setup with Travis-Ci and AppVeyor, all unit-tests and functional tests are run on Linux, Windows and MacOs, with all versions of Lua.
 So any *Pull Request* will show immediatly if anything is going unexpected.